morrowind-modding/morrowind-modding.github.io/content/Modding Tools/Sorting Plugin Load Order/Mlox/Contributing to mlox Rules.md

 This information forms the basis of most mlox rules.

->[!question]- What other sources of information are used to inform mlox rules?
+>[!question] What other sources of information are used to inform mlox rules?
 >
 > Nexus mod page descriptions and mod readmes are the main source of information.
 However, other sources of information are also useful and accepted:
 >